-Only modifications that are exempted as per clause 8.2(1) of the HVBR do not require certification from an HVEK certifier:
+Only modifications that are exempted as per clause 8.2(1) of HVBR do not require certification from an HVEK certifier:

-1. Where the vehicle has had an adjustment to the brake system threshold pressure to comply with 7.1(8) or 7.2(5) of the HVBR, provided this does not affect the service brake performance. e.g. a change in the relay valve characteristics.

-- 2. Where an air brake coupling device on a powered vehicle has been fitted in accordance with the manufacturers recommendations or where it has been replaced for the purposes of complying with 7.3 of the HVBR. - 3.
-Where a park brake valve has been fitted to a powered vehicle to allow any towed trailer/s park brake to operate.
+- 1. Where the vehicle has had an adjustment to the brake system threshold pressure to comply with 7.1(8) or 7.2(5) of the HVBR, provided this does not affect the service brake performance. e.g. a change in the relay valve characteristics. - 2.
+Where an air brake coupling device on a powered vehicle has been fitted in accordance with the manufacturers recommendations or where it has been replaced for the purposes of complying with 7.3 of the HVBR. - 3.
+Where a park brake valve has been fitted to a powered vehicle to allow any towed trailer/s park brake to operate. - 4.
+Where an existing certified (HVET) or approved ECE compliant 5th wheel is recertified or replaced and the brakes are not affected.